paolotremadio/homebridge-automation-chromecast/README.md

 Please note: the `chromecastDeviceName` has to be the name of the device as set in the Google Home app.
 The plugin will use Bonjour/mdns to detect the IP address of the device.

-This project as been largerly inspired by the work of [@robertherber](https://bitbucket.org/robertherber/homebridge-chromecast/src)
+This project as been largely inspired by the work of [@robertherber](https://bitbucket.org/robertherber/homebridge-chromecast/src)

 # Example: Dim the lights when I stream some video to my Chromecast
 1. Create accessory